 PointsBet Sportsbook Promo Code

 Never heard of PointsBet?
 That’s about to change.
-The new kid on the block, PointsBet was founded in Australia and only recently made the jump to the United States.
-Starting first in New Jersey in 2019, PointsBet has since enjoyed successful expansion to many states with regulated sports betting.
+The new kid on the block, PointsBet was founded in Australia and recently made the jump to the United States.
+Starting first in New Jersey in 2019, PointsBet has since enjoyed successful expansion to several states with regulated sports betting.

-PointsBet is known for offering an elite mobile sports betting experience that includes an excellent app, plenty of betting markets, unique promotions, and innovative features like its exclusive PointsBetting wagers.
+PointsBet is known for offering an elite mobile sports betting experience that includes one of the best mobile sportsbook apps, plenty of betting markets, unique promotions, and innovative features like its exclusive PointsBetting wagers.

 - 6 Mobile Apps vs. Web Browser